 17 Money Questions to Ask if You’re Newly Dating

 The sparks are flying, you’re up until 2 am, and you could talk for hours.
 Ahh, early dating.
-Money is a little awkward to interject in this phase, so we recommend you sprinkle these little ditties throughout your conversation and start weaving together some answers about money.
-You might not consider all of these financial questions, but if you listen carefully you’ll start to put together a picture of their money story.
+Money is a little awkward to interject in this phase, so we recommend you sprinkle these little ditties throughout your conversation and start weaving together some answers about spending habits and financial goals.
+You might not consider all of these to be personal finance-related questions, but if you listen carefully you’ll start to put together a picture of their money story.

 - Where did you grow up?